 This is the final part of the Option Payoff Excel Tutorial.
 We have learned how to calculate profit or loss for a single option and for strategies with multiple legs.
 We have learned how to draw option payoff diagrams in Excel, and calculated maximum profit, maximum loss, risk-reward ratio and break-even points.

-Our spreadsheet has become quite a powerful tool to analyze option strategies or potential option trades and their P/L at expiration.
-That said, there are still things we could possibly improve and in this last section we will discuss some of them.
+Our spreadsheet has become a powerful tool to analyze potential option trades.
+However, there are still things we could possibly improve and in this last section we will discuss some of them.

 So let's get to the individual points.